 Hint #1: After about 30 minutes I place a piece of foil over the top of the cake so it doesn’t darken too much.
 It can form a crust around the edges, which I think tastes amazing, but provides a deep contrast to the light lemon yellow insides.

-- Place an open pan of water on the rack in the oven below the cake.
+- Place an open pan of water on the rack in the oven below the lemon keto pound cake.
 The water will make the oven moister and decrease the chance of a crack.

 - I’ve found 325 degrees to be the perfect temperature for my high altitude cakes.
 However, if you continue to get a crack in your bakes even with the pan of water in the oven, there is another option.
 Turn the heat down slightly and it should improve your chances of a crack-free loaf.
 Of course, the bake time in total may then need to be increased.